azizialtin/RAG-based-Knowledge-Extraction/README.md

 **Pipeline Steps::**
 * **Standalone question:** Transforms the user's message into a standalone question.
 * **Retrieve Documents:** Retrieves relevant documents based on the question.
+* **Rerank and Compress Documents:** The retrieved documents are reranked and the number of relevant documents is decreased.
 * **Input Construction:** Combines the retrieved documents with the original question to generate the final response.